-Created for diverse rising sophomore, junior, and senior college students or recent college graduates (no more than 3 years out) in the Central Washington region who have an interest in learning about and pursuing a career in law.
+Created for diverse rising sophomore, junior, and senior college students or recent college graduates in the Central Washington region who have an interest in learning about and pursuing a career in law.
 First priority will be given to Heritage University students and graduates.

 Funded by a grant from the Law School Admission Council (LSAC), the primary objective of the LSAC PLUS Program is to create a pipeline of diverse students from Central Washington who will enroll in law school and then return home to practice.